gianni-rosato/svt-av1-psy/Docs/svt-av1-encoder-design.md

 in the case of system timing (e.g., when to begin execution).

-The data structures associated with results objects are defined in results header files, e.g, rate_control_results.h.
+The data structures associated with results objects are defined in results header files, e.g, rc_results.h.

 ## System Resource Manager (SRM)